candy-kingdom/mints/README.md

     cli()
 ```

-It then can be used like that:
+It then can be used as follows:
 ```
 $ python3 say.py "Hi!"
 Hi!